Defer a Work Order

 Follow these steps to defer or transfer a work order referring to non-scheduled service.

 There are small differences in what is verified depending on what program the process is started from.
-If it is started from (COS101) all (MOS180) records connected to the MCO line are verified.
-If it is started from (MOS100) only the selected WO and its related services are verified.
-If it is started from (MOS180) the selected service and its related services are verified.
-This also affects what error messages that can be displayed during the process.
+If the process is started from (COS101), all (MOS180) records connected to the MCO line are verified.
+If the process is started from (MOS100), only the selected WO and its related services are verified.
+If the process is started from (MOS180), the selected service and its related services are verified.
+These differences affect which error messages are displayed during the process.

 2. On the E panel, these parameters are available: